kiwibrowser/src/README.md

     enable_plugins = true

-Make sure to replace android keystore password and android keystore keypath
+Replace Android keystore password and Android keystore keypath with the data for your Android keystore (or you can generate a new key)

 To prepare initial setup run: